002A/ixora.io/itp/animation/the-halls-of-itp.rst

 Problems
 ========

 If everything goes well...but many things didn't.
 I estimate I spent close to a hundred hours working on this project.
 I did enjoy this very much but a hundred hours is time I didn't have to spend on this.
-Nevertheless, I persisted.
+Nevertheless, I stuck with it.
 I enjoyed working on this very much and know the knowledge I gained will be applied to future projects.

 My biggest problem had to do with the video footage.
 All of this works only if it is possible for After Effects to create a 3D Tracker Camera.
 When I started this project I overestimated the ability of After Effects to do this.

 My initial idea was to film a view of the NYC skyline early in the morning as I walked along the Promenade in Brooklyn Heights.
 I was out there at 6:30 AM on a cold and windy day trying to film.
 I had to do this on an inhospitable day because people are normally there 24/7, making it impossible to film a continuous shot without a random person getting in the way.
 I recorded my footage but the camera was too unstable for After Effects to use it.
 I was using a camera gimbol but it was a windy day and I was recording something on the other side of the Hudson river.
-Small orientation problems became very noticeable.
+Small orientation problems become very noticeable camera aberrations.

 My reaction was to try to stabilize the videos.
 This could be done with gratuitous application of After Effects's stabilization tools.
 Unfortunately if you do this too much the stabilization algorithm will render the video un-trackable.
 I wish I knew that before spending several days stabilizing everything.